-This section describes the specific expression and the accuracy of the QUICK with Estimated Streaming Terms (QUICK-EST; Leonard, 1979) for vertical advection.
+The following paragraphs describe the specific expression and the accuracy of the QUICK with Estimated Streaming Terms (QUICKEST; Leonard, 1979).

 Consider a one-dimensional equation of advection for incompressible fluid where w is a constant.
 Although the velocities are not uniform in the real three dimensional ocean, we assume a constant velocity for simplicity.